President George Bush Turnpike: Expansion plans

 The next PGBT segment, the East Branch extension, is planned to begin at the PGBT Lake Ray Hubbard Interchange at I-30, extending south-southeast to near Duck Creek Way, then southward near Mesquite Metro Airport, terminating at I-20 near Rory Galloway Day Camp.
 The project is well into the planning stages, and an Environmental Impact Statement was under preparation as of December 2015.
 In May 2017 at a Dallas city council meeting it was stated TxDOT had restarted the environmental impact statement review process.
 Construction is not expected until 2026.

 In the longer term, the North Central Texas Council of Governments is studying a very broad outer loop around the entire Dallas–Fort Worth metroplex.
 Assuming it receives environmental clearance, funding, and political support, much of it would be completed in the 2020s or 2030s.
-The PGBT is not part of this outer loop, but the PGBT East Branch alignment was closely coordinated with the loop's master plan.
+The President George Bush Turnpike is not part of this outer loop, but the PGBT East Branch alignment was closely coordinated with the loop's master plan.
 The segment of the proposed outer loop through southern Dallas County would be known as Loop 9 and would likely be the first segment to be built.